akawana/ComfyUI-RGBYP-Mask-Editor/README.md

 ## Overview
 **RGBYP Mask Editor** is a custom JavaScript node that adds a full-featured color mask editor with 5 channels (RGB + Yellow + Pink).

-The node saves its working files inside `/ComfyUI/temp/ and some in /ComfyUI/input/rgbyp/`, which allows masks to persist even after refreshing the browser page.
+The node saves its working files inside /ComfyUI/temp/, which allows masks to persist even after refreshing the browser page.

 > [!IMPORTANT]
 > ⚠️ All files inside `/temp/` are automatically cleared when you restart ComfyUI.
-All files inside `/input/rgbyp/` can be deleted.

 The editor works on any image node (Load Image, Preview, etc.), but the package also includes special nodes that directly output RGBYP masks as separate images: